 Powell, Mark.
 Introducing the New Testament.
 Second ed.
 Grand Rapids: Baker, 2018.
 Streett, R. Alan.
-Caesar and the Sacrament.
-Eugene: Cascade, 2018.
+Subversive Meals.
+Eugene: Pickwick, 2013.

 Course Requirements and Assignments

 A. Textbook Reading and Quizzes.
 All students will read the assigned pages for the week in Powell.
 Each week a quiz will be given on the assigned materials.
 Taken online.
 (Counts 40% of the semester grade).